nmdra/nmdra.github.io/content/blog/resp.md

   appendFilePath: true
 ---

-Redis is a high-performance in-memory data store, widely used as a database, cache, and message broker.
 Unlike many web services that use HTTP, Redis uses a custom protocol known as the **Redis Serialization Protocol (RESP)** for communication between clients and servers.

-In this article, we’ll explore RESP, how it compares to HTTP, and what makes it ideal for Redis’s design philosophy.

 ## What is RESP?